 LMS Market Statistics

-The first LMS programme was created by psychology professor Sidney Pressey in 1924, when he produced the first electronic teaching system.
+The first LMS program was created by psychology professor Sidney Pressey in 1924 when he produced the first electronic teaching system.
 The device looked like a typewriter with a window that asked students multiple-choice questions.

-LMS software have grown in popularity in academia since then, allowing educators and students to access instructional content in a number of formats.
+LMS software has grown in popularity in academia since then, allowing educators and students to access instructional content in a number of formats.

 A number of factors have moved the LMS market forward: broad government initiatives for LMS growth, expanding use of digital learning, growing propensity toward bring-your-own-device rules, and the advent of artificial intelligence (AI) and machine learning (ML) in LMS.
 As a result, the leading players in the worldwide LMS market’s revenues are steadily expanding.

-- The global corporate LMS market is predicted to increase at a compound annual growth rate of 23 percent from 2020 to 2024, generating $12.48 billion in revenue.
+- From 2020 to 2024, the global corporate LMS market is anticipated to expand at a compound annual growth rate of 23 percent, generating $12.48 billion in revenue.

-- By 2020, global education technology investments are estimated to exceed $252 billion.
+- Global investments in education technology are expected to exceed $252 billion by 2020.

-- The global elearning market is growing at a rate of 14% per year.
+- The global e-learning market is expanding at a yearly rate of 14%.

-- Canvas and Blackboard have a 28 percent share of the higher education LMS market in the United States.
+- Canvas and Blackboard hold a 28 percent share of the United States higher education LMS market.